troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 * Repeat the steps 1-8 above with $m_1=2 {\rm kg}$ and $m_2=1 {\rm kg}$.
 * Repeat the steps 1-8 above with $m_1=1 {\rm kg}$ and $m_2=2 {\rm kg}$.

+#### Draw some conclusions

+* What is the difference between elastic and inelastic collisions?
+* How do final velocities tend to distribute for unequal masses?
+* Other conclusions?

+### Verify Example 4.11

+Use the PhET simulation to verify Example 4.11 illustrated in [](#fig:momentumandcm:protonproton).
+Does the perpendicular relationship always result?
+What vector algebra can you employ to calculate this relationship?
+Determine a set of rules for these two dimensional collisions.
+For example, are the final momenta perpendicular
+* if the velocity of the first proton changes?
+* if the second proton has a velocity (be careful, the protons must collide.)?
+* if the first proton collides with the second proton more directly?
+* if the collision is two different masses rather than two protons?

 # The centre of mass